Round two… FIGHT!

 This is a proven cognitive science tactic that basically involves repeating concepts at the perfect time interval so that you’re reminded of them juuust as you were beginning to forget them.

 The best study tool for spaced repetition?
 FLASHCARDS.
-Particularly digital flashcards, whose delivery is controlled by a spaced repetition algorithm that’s personalized to your unique pace of learning.
+Particularly digital flashcards such as Brainscape or Anki, whose delivery is controlled by a spaced repetition algorithm that’s personalized to your unique pace of learning.

 If you’re a nerdy glutton for science, you can read about the science of spaced repetition here.
 But if you’re short on time, you can skip straight to “the good stuff” with these already-made, expert-vetted flashcards for the WSET Diploma’s complete suite of exams, including WSET D2 Business of Wine, which is what you’re here for!